Orckestra/orc-shared/docs/infrastructure.md

 `setTranslation(locale, object, path1, path2, ...)` will look in `object` at the path location (see `safeGet` above), and if found will replace a translation message structure (ex.: `{ 'en-US': 'A hat', 'fr-FR': 'Un chapeau' }`) with the string indicated by `locale`.
 If no match is found, the first given message string will be used as a default.

 `debounce(func, wait, immediate)` handles many rapid calls in succession by waiting until calls have ceased for `wait` milliseconds before calling `func`.
 If `immediate` is true, it will call `func` immediately, and then debounce further calls as per the above.

+`modulesToRoutes(modules)` converts a module tree to a route table that will support the given module structure.

+`memoize(func)` wraps `func` such that if it is called again with the same arguments, the result from the first call with those arguments is returned.
+This is useful for example for tying handler functions to properties in React components.
+However, a memoized function must be pure - i.e. it returns the same result given the same arguments, with no side effects - as it will only be executed once for a given set of arguments.